Funeral in Berlin (film): Plot

 British secret agent Harry Palmer is sent to Berlin by his superior Colonel Ross to arrange the defection of Colonel Stok, a prominent Soviet intelligence officer.
 Palmer is sceptical but links up with Johnny Vulkan, an old German friend and former criminal associate, who now runs the Berlin station for British intelligence.

 Palmer makes a rendezvous with Stok in the Soviet zone of the divided city, finding him eccentric and likeable.
-Stok asks for the defection to be managed by Otto Kreutzmann, a West German criminal who has organised a number of recent escapes.
+Stok asks for the defection to be managed by Otto Kreutzman, a West German criminal who has organised a number of recent escapes.
 When Palmer returns to the western sector he meets Samantha Steel, a model.
 He spends the night with her, but is suspicious of her forward manner.
 The next day he has his police contacts establish her identity and arranges for a criminal to burgle her apartment, where several different false passports are discovered.

-Meanwhile, Palmer arranges a deal with Kreutzmann to bring Stok across the wall in return for £20,000 and a set of genuine documents meeting certain specifications.
+Meanwhile, Palmer arranges a deal with Kreutzman to bring Stok across the wall in return for $60,000 and a set of genuine documents meeting certain specifications.
 Palmer then returns to London to report.
-Ross is convinced that Stok's defection is genuine and dismisses Palmer's suspicions that Samantha Steel was a spy.
-Ross gives full authorisation for Palmer to return to Berlin to complete the deal; a man at Intelligence headquarters named Hallam provides the money and the documents, which are in the name of Paul Louis Broum.
+Ross is convinced that Stok's defection is genuine and dismisses Palmer's suspicions that Steel is a spy.
+Ross gives full authorisation for Palmer to return to Berlin to complete the deal; a man at Intelligence headquarters named Hallam provides the documents, which are in the name of Paul Louis Broum.

-The plan devised by Kreutzmann is to arrange a burial and bring the Colonel across the border in a coffin.
-When Palmer again meets Samantha, she admits that she is a Mossad spy and that she is in Berlin to hunt down Paul Louis Broum – a war criminal, now operating under an alias, who stole millions of pounds of Jewish gold during the Second World War.
+The plan devised by Kreutzman is to arrange a burial and bring Stok across the border in a coffin.
+When Palmer again meets Steel, she admits that she is a Mossad spy and that she is in Berlin to hunt down Paul Louis Broum – a war criminal, now operating under an alias, who stole millions of pounds from Jews during the Second World War.